mharju/Generator/README.rst

 tools out there, but after taking a short look of what's available I thought it would be better to just use a few hours to make one myself.

-I try to add some documentation here as the things progress, this is just the first initial version that does something useful.

 Usage
 -----